OutSystems/docs-odc/src/eap/architecture/networking.md

 When the Platform Load Balancer receives a request, it routes it to the target endpoint of the target multi-tenant Platform service.
 The Load Balancer directs the request to a service container replica using the round-robin method.

 When the Runtime Load Balancer receives a request, it routes it to the target endpoint of the target app container.
-The Load Balancer directs the request to a app container replica in a given AZ using the round-robin method.
+The Load Balancer directs the request to an app container replica in a given AZ using the round-robin method.

 ## Request route